asllani94/ChatGPTSplitter/README.md

 # LLM Splitter

-> This is a fork of [ChatGPTSplitter](https://github.com/rxliuli/ChatGPTSplitter) by [rxliuli](https://github.com/rxliuli), enhanced with Microsoft Copilot support and other improvements.

-A browser extension that automatically splits long texts and seamlessly inputs them into ChatGPT or Microsoft Copilot, allowing you to process content that exceeds AI's token limit.
+A browser extension that helps you handle long texts in ChatGPT by automatically splitting them into properly formatted chunks and adding clear instructions for sequential processing.
+It makes it easy to copy and paste content that exceeds AI's token limit.

 ## Prerequisites

-1. Install Node.js (version 22 or higher) from [nodejs.org](https://nodejs.org/)
+1. Install Node.js (version 18 or higher) from [nodejs.org](https://nodejs.org/)

 2. Install pnpm:
    ```bash